ComputeCanada/magic_castle/docs/README.md

 enabled for Magic Castle to work properly, you will need to build a custom image with SELinux enabled.

-To build such image, we recommend the usage of packer.
-OVH provides a document explaining how to create a new image with packer:
+To build such image, we recommend the usage of [Packer](https://www.packer.io/).
+OVH provides a document explaining how to create a new image with Packer:
 [Create a custom OpenStack image with Packer](https://docs.ovh.com/gb/en/public-cloud/packer-openstack-builder/)

 Before the end of the shell script ran to configure the image, add the